-\paragraph{Individual dataset analysis.} Fig.~\ref{fig:BR_characteristics_main} illustrates the relationship between the performance and BR for the analyzed RF configurations across a selected group of diverse datasets.
-Charts for the remaining datasets are provided in Appendix~\ref{appendix:BR_curves}.
-Our first observation is that RF(nf\_all) behaves differently from the other models.
-In almost all cases, it reaches optimal accuracy with a lower (or equal) BR compared to other RFs.
-This observation is consistent with the trends shown in Fig.~\ref{fig:distribution} and the explanation provided in the previous paragraph.
-In most cases, the best accuracy achieved by RF(nf\_all) is substantially worse than that of the other models, and after reaching the optimum, its performance declines rapidly.
-There are several datasets for which RF(nf\_all) performs well.
-It achieved the best accuracy across all models on the Arrhythmia dataset and was comparable to the best on Audiology (Standardized), Tic-Tac-Toe Endgame, Pima Indians Diabetes, and Iris.
-The high performance of RF(nf\_all) is undoubtedly related to the characteristics of the features, e.g., the abovementioned Arrhythmia has the highest number of features among all datasets.
-However, the relationship is more complex for the other four datasets.
-We hypothesize that the importance of features needs to be further assessed to gain deeper insights.
-Presumably, RF(nf\_all) will perform well on datasets with a high proportion of insignificant or less significant features, as it may avoid building trees primarily based on these features.
+Figure~\ref{fig:BR_characteristics_main} illustrates the relationship between classification accuracy and BR for the analyzed RF configurations across a selected group of diverse datasets.
+The charts for the remaining datasets are provided in~\ref{appendix:BR_curves}.

-\paragraph{Typical BR curve shapes.} All RF configurations other than RF(nf\_all) are generally similar in terms of the characteristics of their BR curves.
-We identified three categories that describe how the set of curves appears:
+The first notable observation is that RF(nf\_all) exhibits distinct behavior compared to the other models.
+In nearly all cases, it achieves optimal accuracy at a lower or equal BR relative to the other RF configurations.
+This finding aligns with the trends shown in Figure~\ref{fig:distribution} and the explanation provided in Section~\ref{subsec:br_distribution}.
+In most datasets, the maximum accuracy achieved by RF(nf\_all) is substantially lower than that of the other models, and its performance tends to decline sharply after reaching the optimum.
+However, there are several datasets where RF(nf\_all) performs well.
+It achieves the highest accuracy among all models on the Arrhythmia dataset and performs comparably to the best models on Audiology (Standardized), Tic-Tac-Toe Endgame, Pima Indians Diabetes, and Iris.
+The strong performance of RF(nf\_all) is likely related to dataset characteristics, particularly feature properties.
+For instance, the Arrhythmia dataset, where it performs best, has the highest number of features among all considered datasets.
+However, the relationship appears to be more complex for the other four datasets.
+We hypothesize that further assessment of feature importance is needed to gain deeper insights.
+It is presumed that RF(nf\_all) may perform well on datasets with a high proportion of irrelevant or weakly informative features, as it can potentially avoid constructing trees that rely heavily on such features.